mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

 ======

-Even if only a single scale is used (defaults to 1), the images must be copied (or linked) from their original images_location to the dest directory structure.
+Even if only a single scale is used (defaults to 1), the images must be copied (or linked) from their original images_path to the dest directory structure.
 This is accomplished with the "Gen Scales" button next to the "Link Stack" button.
 Click it one time to copy/link/generate the images needed for the project.